 Looking to find a new job fast?
 Welp, beefing up your resume if step one.
-However, Tina Nicolai, founder of Résumé Writers’ Ink, has three useful tips that you should consider.
+However, Tina Nicolai, founder of Résumé Writers’ Ink, has three useful tips that you should consider, but you can also see some others if you click here.
 Why value Nicolai’s word?
 She’s sifted through 40,000 resumes and has found three annoying flaws that routinely pop up:

 #1.
 Being Too Formal

 It’s your chance to display personality through the page, so don’t pretend you’re a robot.
 And for crying out loud don’t write what you think someone wants to read — write how you’d explain yourself and what you bring to the table in language that allows you to be excited about what you can do.
 Leave out anything crass or vulgar, obviously